 Note that the information presented applies regardless of the browser you use.
 This is not a defense of Mozilla.
-Instead, this is a defense of standards that affect all browsers: Internet Explorer, Firefox, SeaMonkey, Safari, Opera, Konqueror, Chrome, and all the rest.
+Instead, this is a defense of standards that affect all browsers: Internet Explorer, Edge, Firefox, SeaMonkey, Safari, Opera, Konqueror, Chrome, and all the rest.

 I am not an employee of the Mozilla Foundation.
 My only affiliation with that organization is that I use the freeware SeaMonkey browser, which is based on Mozilla developments.

 [On this Web page (and on some of my other pages), I use certain technical terms that appear as links to their definitions.
 If you select any of those links, my Internet Glossary will appear in a separate browser window so that you will not have to keep going back and forth between pages.
 Once the window with the Internet Glossary has opened, selecting a link for a different term will reposition the page to that term.
 However, if that window was in the background when the link was selected, it will remain in the background.
 In that case, you merely need to bring the Internet Glossary window forward.]

 The purpose of this page is to aid those planning to use professional Web developers by informing those potential customers about issues of technical quality.
 My emphasis on the W3C specifications and WAI guidelines serves to promote the Viewable With Any Browser Campaign, which is necessary as the dominant browser continues to lose market share.

 Also note that there are several professional Web developers with names the same as mine.
 I do not know any of them.
 Doing a Google seach on my name, I examined the first three such developers.
 Only one had a home page that was error-free.
 None of them are listed below.